Skip to main content

 The name must not contain a space.

-The parser assumes that the default type of <table-name> is NVARCHAR.
+The parser assumes that the default type for <table-name> is NVARCHAR.

 @